Skip to content

 You can run the following command:

-It will tag all your books that currently don’t have tags.
+It will tag all your books that currently don’t have tags with the default prompts.

 If you want to use a user’s configured prompts: